ucan-wg/invocation/README.md

 Thanks to [Blaine Cook](https://github.com/blaine) for sharing their experiences with OAuth 1, irreversible design decisions, and advocating for keeping the spec simple-but-evolvable.

 Thanks to [Philipp Krüger](https://github.com/matheus23/) for the enthusiastic feedback on the overall design and encoding.

+Thanks to [Christine Lemmer-Webber](https://github.com/cwebber) for the many conversations about capability systems and the programming models that they enable.